 - a.
-The student must submit a poster of his/her research summarizing the dissertation proposal to be installed in Room 1124.
+The student must submit a poster of his/her research summarizing the dissertation proposal to be installed in Room 1124 and with their profile on the department website.
 Contact the Graduate Office if you have questions concerning format or need access to the plotter.
 The advisor must review the poster. - b.
-The student must provide bio information (including a list of publications) and add themselves to the department website.
+The student must provide bio information (including a list of publications) and add their profile to the department website, if not already done so.